ssk0011/heart_disease_prediction/README.md

 ## Observations

-Of the three mdoels tested, logistic regression performed the best.
+Of the three models tested, logistic regression performed the best.
 The other two models, nearest neighbors and decision tree, achieved 100% accuracy on the test data, heavily implying the models were overfitted after grid search.
 Logistic regression, meanwhile, attained a highly respectable 86%.

 ## Future work